chongjwedmund/Mining-Accident-Reports-with-Text-Analytics/README.md

 Employers are required to report any serious work-related injuries and death to the authority.
 This information helps employers, workers and the authority to evaluate the safety of a workplace, understand industry hazards, and implement worker protections to reduce and eliminate hazards.

-Perform text mining on the accident reports to help find answers to the following questions:
+Perform text mining on the accident reports to help find answers to the questions:
 1. What are the major types of accidents reflected in the reports?
     * No labels, supervised or non-supervised?
     * Clustering or Topic modelling?